Another year is in the books, and I'm again taking a moment to write free-form about my travel and life experiences.

 - Lower Burro Mesa Pouroff

-Driving out to remote West Texas is not a journey I would've taken on my own, yet it felt fun and exciting to go with Kel.
+Driving out to remote West Texas is not a journey I would've taken solo, yet going with Kel felt fun and exciting.

 Read more about U.S. national parks